Mashal (allegory)

-A mashal (Hebrew: משל) is a short parable with a moral lesson or religious allegory, called a nimshal.
+A mashal (Hebrew: משל) is a short proverb or parable with a moral lesson or religious allegory, called a nimshal.
 Mashal is used also to designate other forms in rhetoric, such as the fable and apothegm.
-Talmudist Daniel Boyarin has recently defined משל as a process of "exemplification," seeing it as the sine qua non of Talmudic hermeneutics (Boyarin 2003: 93).
+Talmud Scholar Daniel Boyarin has recently defined משל as a process of "exemplification," seeing it as the sine qua non of Talmudic hermeneutics.
 He quotes Song of Songs Rabba: "until Solomon invented the משל, no one could understand Torah at all."
-The phenomenon has been compared to the more recent phenomenon of sampling in modern popular music, especially hip-hop (Levy 2010).
+The phenomenon has been compared to the more recent phenomenon of sampling in modern popular music, especially hip-hop.

-Biblical parables
+Biblical proverbs and parables

 The Tanakh contains many parables (and also a few symbolic stories, such as Ezekiel 3:24-26, 4:1-4, and 14:3-5).
 Some of these parables are: